krishnajiraoh/my-learning-materials/Deep Learning/Deep Learning Part 2.md

 	• Feature detectors
 	• Filters detect spatial patterns such as edges in an image by detecting the changes in intensity values of the image
-	• a high-frequency image is the one where the intensity of the pixels changes by a large amount, whereas a low-frequency image is the one where the intensity is almost uniform.
+	• a high-frequency image is the one where the intensity of the pixels changes by a large amount,
+	• whereas a low-frequency image is the one where the intensity is almost uniform.
 	• Usually, an image has both high and low frequency components.
-	• The high-frequency components correspond to the edges of an object because at the edges the rate of change of intensity of pixel values is high.
+	• high-frequency components correspond to edges of an object because at the edges the rate of change of intensity of pixel values is high.

 ## Feature map: